weesunghyun/SynQ/README.md

 We include `requirements.txt`, which contains all the packages used for the experiment.
 We also contain a working code for PyTorchCV library within `src/pytorchcv` to mitigate the dependency issue.
-We checked the dependency using a workstation with Intel Xeon Silver 4214 and RTX 3090, where its CUDA version was 11.6.
+We checked the dependency using a workstation with Intel Xeon Silver 4214 and RTX 3090, where its CUDA version is 11.6.
 Install the required packages with the following code:

 ```shell